Luke Keary: 2019

 Keary started the 2019 NRL season in good form as the club won 7 of their first 9 games.
 Keary's good form meant that he was in line to be selected for New South Wales in the 2019 State of Origin series.
 In Round 11 against Newcastle, Keary was taken from the field with concussion and was subsequently ruled out for 6 weeks.

-On August 15, Keary was spoken about by Brisbane coach Anthony Seibold comparing him to Darius Boyd saying “I had a look through the competition last weekend, there is an Australian No.6 (Keary) playing for a team in Sydney who only made four metres last week and missed five tackles, Not one thing was said in the media about that.
+On 15 August, Keary was spoken about by Brisbane coach Anthony Seibold comparing him to Darius Boyd saying "I had a look through the competition last weekend, there is an Australian No.6 (Keary) playing for a team in Sydney who only made four metres last week and missed five tackles, Not one thing was said in the media about that.
 His team won and our team won.
 For whatever reason because Darius only had one run, he has been crucified all week from what I understand.
 I just think everyone needs to back off on Darius".
-Keary spoke to the media in response saying “I don’t really care to be honest.
+Keary spoke to the media in response saying "I don’t really care to be honest.
 It’s a little bit odd.
 I don’t know him, I’ve never spoke to him.
 I don’t care what he says.
 I don’t care what he thinks".

-Keary played at five-eighth for the Sydney Roosters in the 2019 NRL Grand Final in which the club won their second consecutive premiership defeating Canberra 14-8 in the decider.
+Keary played at five-eighth for the Sydney Roosters in the 2019 NRL Grand Final in which the club won their second consecutive premiership defeating Canberra 14–8 in the decider.
 It was Keary's third premiership victory as a player.

 On 7 October, Keary was named for the Australian side for the upcoming Oceania Cup fixtures.

 2020

-In round 9 of the 2020 NRL season, Keary scored two tries as the Sydney Roosters defeated North Queensland 42-16 at Queensland Country Bank Stadium.
+In round 9 of the 2020 NRL season, Keary scored two tries as the Sydney Roosters defeated North Queensland 42–16 at Queensland Country Bank Stadium.

 In August 2020, Keary extended his contract with the Sydney Roosters until the end of the 2024 season.
-In round 18 against Newcastle, he scored two tries as the Sydney Roosters won the match 42-12 at the Sydney Cricket Ground.
+In round 18 against Newcastle, he scored two tries as the Sydney Roosters won the match 42–12 at the Sydney Cricket Ground.

-The following week, he scored a further two tries in the club's 34-18 victory over Cronulla-Sutherland.
+The following week, he scored a further two tries in the club's 34–18 victory over Cronulla-Sutherland.

 2021

-In round 3 of the 2021 NRL season, Keary suffered a season ending ACL injury in the Sydney Roosters 26-16 loss against arch rivals South Sydney.
+In round 3 of the 2021 NRL season, Keary suffered a season ending ACL injury in the Sydney Roosters 26–16 loss against archrivals South Sydney.